objectionary/jeo-maven-plugin/README.md

     "c361c429-6c81-4b11-9b97-0cbb6e96a2f9"
 ```

-In this case `IFLE` opcode has exactly one operand which is `label`.
+In this instance, the `IFLE` opcode has precisely one operand, which is
+a `label`.

 #### Labels